Fourth power moment of twisted Kloosterman sum and Hurwitz class numbers: Introduction and statement of results

 The rest of the paper is structured as follows.
 In Section 2, we discuss Legendre elliptic curves and their quadratic twists.
-Section 3 is devoted to deriving the fourth power moment of twisted Kloosterman sums, expressed as weighted sums of class numbers via a theorem of Schoof.
-In Section 4, we briefly review harmonic Maass forms, Rankin–Cohen bracket operators, holomorphic projections, and certain results of Mertens.
-Using these tools, we establish asymptotic formulas for the weighted class number sums obtained in Section 3.
-In Section 5, we complete the proof of Theorem \ref{twisted-moment-1}.
-Finally, in Section 6, we investigate related topics concerning hypergeometric functions over finite fields and establish two key results, namely Theorems \ref{3G3-moment} and \ref{9G9-moment}.
+Section 3 is devoted to deriving the fourth power moment of twisted Kloosterman sums as second moment of traces of Frobenius of certain family of Legendre elliptic curves.
+In Section 4, we prove Theorem \ref{relation-2}.
+In Section 5, we briefly review harmonic Maass forms, Rankin–Cohen bracket operators, holomorphic projections, and certain results of Mertens.
+Using these tools, we establish asymptotic formulas for the weighted class number sums.
+In Section 6, we complete the proof of Theorems \ref{case-1}--\ref{case-2}.
+While deriving our results, we encounter certain intermediate consequences, which, in turn, lead to asymptotic average values of specific families of hypergeometric functions.
+We discuss these results in Section 7.